 SMIL is taking advanced precautions to guard against Coronavirus - learn more before arriving at one of our facilities.
 Click here.

-A Voiding Cystourethrogram (VCUG) is an x-ray exam performed by SMIL to take pictures of the urinary system.
+A Voiding Cystourethrogram (VCUG) is an x-ray exam performed by SMIL Southwest Medical Imaging in Arizona to take pictures of the urinary system.
 It shows how well the bladder and its connecting tubes (called the urethra and the ureters) are working.
 The x-ray can also determine whether the flow of urine is normal as the bladder empties.

 During the VCUG, you will be reclined on an x-ray table.
 Next, your pubic area will be cleaned and the SMIL radiologist will place a catheter, a small thin tube, into the urethra, the opening from which urine exits the body.
 After the catheter is in place, your SMIL radiologist will use the catheter to fill your bladder with a solution, called a contrast agent, which is intended to make seeing the organs easier.